dthigpen/dtcraft-datapacks/README.md

 # dtcraft-datapacks

 A collection of vanilla enhancement datapacks and utilities.
-Click on the following datapacks for specific usage and installation information.
+Click on the following datapacks for specific usage and installation information or see the general [Installation](#installation) section here.

 ## [Autocraft](autocraft/README.md)